 - 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter. - 2.
 The financial statements referred to above are fairly presented in conformity with the modified cash basis of accounting.
 We have engaged you to advise us in fulfilling that responsibility.
-The financial statements include all properly classified funds of the primary government and all component units required by the modified cash basis of accounting to be included in the financial reporting entity.

-- We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4.
+The financial statements include all properly classified funds of the primary government and all component units required by the modified cash basis of accounting to be included in the financial reporting entity. - 3.
+We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 4.
 We acknowledge that we have included all informative disclosures that are appropriate for the modified cash basis or contractual basis used to prepare our financial statements.
 These include: - i.
-A description of the modified cash basis or contractual basis, including a summary of significant accounting policies, and how the framework differs from GAAP, - ii.
+A description of the modified cash basis or contractual basis, including a summary of significant accounting policies, and how the framework differs from GAAP,

+- ii.
 Additional disclosures beyond those specifically required that may be necessary to achieve fair presentation. - 5.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 6.
 Significant assumptions we used in making accounting estimates, if any, are reasonable. - 7.
 All events subsequent to the date of the financial statements and for which the modified cash basis of accounting requires adjustment or disclosure have been adjusted or disclosed.
 No other events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs. - 8.
 All material transactions have been recorded in the accounting records and are reflected in the financial statements and the schedule of expenditures of federal awards. - 9.
 All known audit and bookkeeping adjustments have been included in our financial statements, and we are in agreement with those adjustments. - 10.
-There are no known or possible litigation, claims, and assessments whose effects should be considered when preparing the financial statements.
-There are no unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with the modified cash basis of accounting.
+The effects of all known actual or possible litigation, claims, and assessments have been accounted for and disclosed in accordance with the modified cash basis of accounting.